uasoft-indonesia/badaso-documentation-gen-1/docs/customization/additional-css-js.md

 ## CSS

-You can add custom css in the `assets` directory as in the shown below.
-Each SCSS file that is created, must register or import to the style.scss file
+Badaso uses SCSS for styling.
+You can add custom css in the `scss` directory as in the shown below.
+You can directly create css in `custom.scss` or create new scss file and import it in `custom.scss`.
+Badaso only read `custom.scss`

 ```
 📦 Your Project
  ┣ 📂 resources
  ┃ ┣ 📂 js
  ┃ ┃ ┣ 📂 badaso
- ┃ ┃ ┃ ┣ 📂 assets
- ┃ ┃ ┃ ┃ ┣ 📂 scss /** register your style here **/
+ ┃ ┃ ┃ ┃ ┣ 📂 scss
- ┃ ┃ ┃ ┃ ┃ ┗ 📜 example.scss
+ ┃ ┃ ┃ ┃ ┃ ┗ 📜 custom.scss
 ```

 ## JS